19 Bright and Colorful Facts About Lisa Frank

 The street was initially named South Masterson Avenue, after Bat Masterson, a friend of Wyatt Earp’s.
 It was renamed S. Lisa Frank Avenue in 1997—a move that prompted a protest from American Airlines, which was also located on the road and didn’t find out about the name change until a new street sign appeared.

-Today, Frank’s 320,000 square foot facility, which features colorful characters inside and out, is mostly empty.
+By 2015, Frank’s 320,000 square foot facility, which features colorful characters inside and out, was mostly empty.
 According to a 2013 New York Times article, “Her factory, once bustling with hundreds of employees, has six staff members … Frank’s company, a victim of protracted legal battles over ownership and bad manufacturing deals, faded from popular culture—not an uncommon fate of the animal known as the retail fad.”
+The building went up for sale a few years ago.

-There, the company stores copies of everything it’s ever made, plus the original artwork that was done before computers.
-Known as The Library, it holds thousands of products.
+There, the company stored copies of everything it had ever made, plus the original artwork that was done before computers.
+Known as The Library, it held thousands of products.
 “I think we made so many products because I get bored easily,” Frank told Urban Outfitters.
 “So as soon as we would master a category, I would want to do a different category.
 I'm trying to think what we HAVEN'T done.
 There is hardly something we haven't really done.”

 “If I could do anything, I think a theme park,” Frank told UO.
 “Because the world of Lisa Frank really is a world.
 And I think before I die, we should have that world someplace, not just on paper.
 I think that would be pretty awesome.”